7499th Support Group: Origins

-The unit's origins begin on 9 August 1946, when an Army Air Forces C-47 Skytrain departed Tulln Air Base near Vienna, Austria, on a scheduled courier run that would take it to Venice, Italy, then south to Rome.
+The unit's origins can be traced to 9 August 1946, when an Army Air Forces Douglas C-47 Skytrain departed Tulln Air Base near Vienna, Austria, on a scheduled courier run that would take it to Venice, Italy, then south to Rome.
 These flights were routine, and this aircraft had three passengers besides the crew and cargo.
 As the C-47 flew toward Venice, it encountered heavy weather, including an undercast, and, unknown to its crew, blundered into Yugoslav airspace for several minutes.
-Before long Yugoslav Yak-3 fighters came on the scene and shot the C-47 down.
-The pilot skillfully crash-landed and all the people aboard survived but were interned.
+Before long Yugoslav Yakovlev Yak-3 fighters shot the C-47 down.
+The pilot crash-landed and all the people aboard survived but were interned.
 This caused an immediate uproar from the US government, and stern statements were issued to Yugoslav prime minister Josip Broz (Tito) about immediate release and access to the crash site.
 Talks were underway when, on 19 August, incredibly, almost the same exact event occurred again.
 Another C-47 courier aircraft was shot down by Yugoslav fighters in the same area.
 This time the crew was not so fortunate and all aboard perished.

 Under threat of US cutoff of aid to Yugoslavia, Tito yielded, the interned Americans were released, and some compensation paid to the next-of-kin of the dead personnel.
-Relative calm ensued between the US and Yugoslavia, but a question lingered in the minds of officials in USAFE Headquarters at Wiesbaden AB, Germany.
+Relative calm ensued between the US and Yugoslavia, but a question lingered in the minds of officials in USAFE Headquarters at Wiesbaden, Germany.
 How did those Yugoslav fighters, twice, find those C-47s in bad weather and shoot them down?